 While there are many elements of a positive work environment, research has shown that the most important pieces are; Maintaining, maintaining, blaming, encouraging others, meaningful work, and respecting friendly relationships with colleagues.

 This type of culture allows employees to feel safe and at home when they are with the organization.
-Your team members should feel comfortable in the daily office – not stress or bad.
+Your team members should feel comfortable in the daily office – not stressed or bad.
 It allows for better social connection, empathy, cooperation, and encouragement among team members that will ultimately lead to the growth of your team and business.

 More interesting Articles